Carl D. Perkins Career and Technical Education Act

 The Workforce Board’s role includes preparing and adopting a state plan, tracking state-level expenditures, establishing and tracking performance targets and submitting annual reports to the U.S. Department of Education.

-For 2021-2022, Washington received approximately $24 million in Perkins funds.
-It’s divided up among the Workforce Board, the state’s community and technical colleges (State Board for Community and Technical Colleges), and the state’s K-12 system (Office of Superintendent of Public Instruction).
+For 2022-2023, Washington received approximately $26 million in Perkins funds.
+This funding is divided among the Workforce Board, the state’s community and technical colleges (State Board for Community and Technical Colleges), and the state’s K-12 system (Office of Superintendent of Public Instruction).

 Workforce Board awarded grant to promote CTE